 Carol loves spending time with her family on their hobby farm and also likes camping, relaxing at their cabin, motorcycling with her husband and caring for the family pets.
 She also enjoys gardening, hiking, reading, sewing, quilting and playing violin.

-Kate completed her undergraduate degrees in Psychology and Sociology at Houghton College in upstate New York.
-She returned to Minnesota to earn her Master of Arts in Marriage and Family Therapy at Bethel Seminary in St. Paul and is currently working towards licensure.
-She has worked with children, adolescents, couples, and families in clinical, home, residential, and school settings.
-Her areas of interest include depression, anxiety, recovery from sexual abuse and trauma, adoption, couples therapy, and parenting issues.
-Kate is especially interested in attachment and narrative therapy and the way belonging and emotional connectedness influence personal stories, thereby affecting all relationships from birth to adulthood.
-She is thankful for the opportunity to share in the stories of people’s lives and help them identify and succeed in the improvements they wish to make in their own life stories.
+Kate is a Licensed Marriage and Family Therapist, specializing in couple’s work, trauma-informed therapy, adolescent distress, attachment issues, adoption, mood disorders, family dynamics, grief, relationships, parenting skills, anxiety, depression, women’s issues, spirituality, emotion regulation, and other life stressors.
+She completed her undergraduate degrees in Psychology and Sociology at Houghton College in upstate New York and returned to Minnesota to earn her Master of Arts in Marriage and Family Therapy at Bethel Seminary in St. Paul.
+She is trained in Eye Movement Desensitization and Reprocessing (EMDR) and is a Prepare/Enrich facilitator.
+She has worked primarily with children and their families in clinical, home, or school settings and adolescents in residential, clinical, and school settings, dealing with depression, anxiety, recovery from past abuse and trauma, adoption, and parenting issues.
+Kate is especially interested in attachment and narrative therapy and the way our sense of belonging and connectedness affect the stories we live by, influencing all of our relationships starting at birth and echoing into our adult relationships.
+She is grateful for the opportunity to share in the stories of people’s lives and help them identify and succeed in the improvements they wish to make in their ongoing stories.

-Kate enjoys cross country skiing, hiking, camping, and most other outdoor activities, particularly while participating in them with her family.
+Kate enjoys cross country skiing, hiking, camping, and most other outdoor activities, particularly if she is participating in them with her family.